nodejs/node/src/README.md

 The Node.js C++ files follow this structure:

-The `.h` header files contain declarations, and sometimes definitions that don’t require including other headers (e.g. getters, setters, etc.).
+The `.h` header files contain declarations, and sometimes definitions that don't require including other headers (e.g. getters, setters, etc.).
 They should only include other `.h` header files and nothing else.